 LLID transmission over multiple MPRS channels

-The dynamic channel binding is achieved by interleaving data belonging to a single LLID (i.e., data from a single MAC instance) over multiple envelopes on multiple MPRS channels, as illustrated in Figure 143- 7.
+The dynamic channel binding is achieved by interleaving data belonging to a single LLID (i.e., data from a single MAC instance) over multiple envelopes on multiple MPRS channels, as illustrated in 7.
 The unit of interleaving is one EQ.
 The overlapping envelopes are filled with EQs in the increasing order of MPRS channel index.

 Figure 143- 7 - Fill order of overlapping envelopes